hannorein/rebound/python/README.md

 Then, look at the examples in the differen folders.
 All examples use the rebound module (rebound.py) which encapsulates the interface to the code.

+To run the examples, simply go into a directory and type:

+    python problem.py